yuecen/github-email-explorer/README.md

 ### More...

-In order to know API [rate limit] you are using, the status information can be found from github-email-explorer command.
+In order to understand API [rate limit] you are using, the status information can be found by github-email-explorer command.

 Without authentication